Documentation

 🚨 Pro feature only.
 You must have authorisation to test any target.
 Scanning systems you do not own or have not been authorised to test is illegal in most jurisdictions.

-3. Web Technology Fingerprinting β€” WhatWeb identifies the web framework, CMS, server software, and languages in use.
+4. Web Technology Fingerprinting β€” WhatWeb identifies the web framework, CMS, server software, and libraries in use.

-4. FTP Anonymous Check β€” if port 21 is open, checks for anonymous login access and writable directories.
+7. FTP Anonymous Check β€” only if Nmap confirms port 21 is open.
+Checks whether anonymous login is allowed and whether files can be written.

-5. Directory Enumeration β€” Gobuster with wordlists and file extensions chosen intelligently from the detected tech stack.
+8. Directory Enumeration β€” Gobuster brute-forces common paths on web targets using wordlists and file extensions matched to the detected tech stack.

-6. CVE & Exploit Research β€” SearchSploit cross-references discovered software versions against Exploit-DB.
-Read-only β€” no exploits are executed.
+9. CVE & Exploit Research β€” SearchSploit searches Exploit-DB for known vulnerabilities matching the exact software versions found.
+Read-only β€” nothing is executed.

-7. Assessment Report β€” the AI synthesises all findings into a structured report with risk levels and remediation recommendations.
+10. Recon Report β€” the AI synthesises every finding into a structured report with plain-English explanations, risk levels, and remediation steps.

 Ephemeral by design

-Agent sessions are ephemeral.
-Scan results and the final report exist only for the duration of your active session.
+Recon sessions are ephemeral.
+All tool outputs and the final report exist only for the duration of your active session.
 Nothing is retained on our servers once the session ends.
 Download your report before closing.

 Section 10